ckreisl/cs2-news-telegram-bot/README.md

 ## Features

 * Get the latest news & updates about Counter Strike 2
-* General Spam protection (chat based)
+* General spam protection (chat based)
-* Option command to retrieve only news or updates posts
+* Option command to retrieve only interested posts about news, updates or external news
-* Data is crawled from the official website and checked every 15 minutes
+* Data is crawled from the official steam api and checked every few minutes (default: 15 minutes)

 ## Usage